 MEC offers a number of different products and services that have been developed to assist their residential, commercial, industrial and agricultural member/owners.
 (Availability of products and services are subject to change based on funding).
 For a current listing, see Products and Services.

 MEC was incorporated in 1948 and energized in 1952.

 In 1952, there were 153 consumer-owners, 7 miles of energized line and 6 employees.

 In 2020, MEC grew to over 16,861 consumer-owners, 2,411 miles of energized line and employed 59 people.

 In 2020, MEC had $35,218,333 in revenues and a gross plant value of $124,189,908.
-Dave Schneider is the General Manager of MEC.
-He is responsible for the day to day operations of the cooperative and follows guidelines established by the Board of Directors.
+Jim Anderson is the General Manager of MEC.
+He is responsible for the day-to-day operations of the cooperative and follows guidelines established by the Board of Directors.